swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_nonoverride`

+Marks a declaration that is not an override of another.
-Warns when a protocol restates a requirement from another protocol that it refines, without annotated the declaration with either `override` or `@_nonoverride`, when the `-warn-implicit-overrides` flag is passed.
+When the `-warn-implicit-overrides` flag is used, a warning is issued when a protocol restates a requirement from another protocol it refines without annotating the declaration with either `override` or `@_nonoverride`.

 An `override` annotation causes the overriding declaration to be treated identically to the overridden declaration; a conforming type can only